What is Interoperability?

 ACF Confidentiality Toolkit - August 19, 2014

-The Administration for Children and Families (ACF) developed this ACF Confidentiality Toolkit to help jurisdictions successfully navigate the delicate balance between privacy and security with the delivery of efficient and effective services.
+The Administration for Children and Families (ACF) developed this ACF Confidentiality Toolkit (PDF) to help jurisdictions successfully navigate the delicate balance between privacy and security with the delivery of efficient and effective services.
 The ACF Confidentiality Toolkit analyzes, explains and aids states and local jurisdictions in the navigation of a number of federal laws that impact the implementation of human services.
 Embedded throughout are sample documents from across the country from which jurisdictions using the Toolkit can borrow freely.

 State Systems Interoperability and Integration Project Grants - July 09, 2014